Jakeler/Jakeler.github.io/_posts/2021-03-25-oneplus-battery-protection.md

 POWER_SUPPLY_HEALTH=Good
 POWER_SUPPLY_MANUFACTURER=Texas Instruments
 ```
-Especially interesting is the cycle count and degraded capacity to just 2058 mAh from over 3000 mAh of a new battery, that info was not accessible through standard Android APIs.
+Especially interesting is the cycle count of 960 and degraded capacity to just 2058 mAh from over 3000 mAh of a new battery, that info was not accessible through standard Android APIs.

 Of course it is also possible to get single values through the other files in this directory, for example just voltage:
 ```sh